conorluddy/ahRelax/README.md

 ahrelax
 =======

 Experimental lightweight JS/jQuery script to facilitate quick scroll based animations.
+Way out of date - wouldn't recommend using for anything!

 Currently less than 1kb minified, but will probably need to grow to be useful.